 The County requires the approval of an Erosion and Sediment Control Plan.
-The TCP must reflect the ultimate limits of disturbance (LOD) not only for installation of permanent site infrastructure, but also for the installation of all temporary infrastructure including erosion and sediment control measures.
+The tree conservation plan must reflect the ultimate limits of disturbance (LOD) not only for installation of permanent site infrastructure, but also for the installation of all temporary infrastructure including erosion and sediment control measures.
 A copy of the conceptual Erosion and Sediment Control Plan must be submitted so that the ultimate LOD for the project can be verified and shown on the TCP1.

-Based on the preceding findings, the PPS conforms to the relevant environmental policies of the TDDP and the Green Infrastructure Plan, and the relevant environmental requirements of prior Subtitle 24 and Subtitle 25.
+Based on the preceding findings, staff find that the PPS conforms to the relevant environmental policies of the TDDP and the Green Infrastructure Plan, and the relevant environmental requirements of prior Subtitle 24 and Subtitle 25, with the recommended conditions of approval.

-14. Urban Design-Per Section 27-548.08(a)(2) of the prior Zoning Ordinance, and the TDDP, a DSP is required for new developments in the TDOZ.
+11. Urban Design-Per Section 27-548.08(a)(2) of the prior Zoning Ordinance, and the TDDP, a DSP is required for new developments in the TDOZ.
 The DSP shall be approved prior to, or concurrently with any final plat of subdivision.